hpe-dev-incubator/hpe-dev-portal/content/blog/scale-kubernetes-cluster-using-hpe-greenlake-terraform-provider.md

 ---
 The process of managing and provisioning computer data centers through machine-readable definition files, also known as Infrastructure-as-Code (IaC), offers many significant benefits.
 It helps to increase operational agility, simplify management, reduce errors, and save cost.

-In this post, we will explore options to declare and scale Kubernetes clusters on HPE GreenLake using the HPE GreenLake Terraform Provider.
+In this post, I will explore options to declare and scale Kubernetes clusters on HPE GreenLake using the HPE GreenLake Terraform Provider.

 # Prerequisite

-See the blog post [Kubernetes Cluster as Code - Part 1](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/) that includes steps for creating a Kubernetes cluster.
-This post expands upon the scenario by examining how to scale a cluster.
+Before starting this tutorial, it is recommended that you read the blog post [Kubernetes Cluster as Code - Part 1](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), which includes steps for creating a Kubernetes cluster.
+This post expands upon that scenario by examining how to scale a cluster.

 # Verify existing Kubernetes cluster

-After the cluster is created following the [Kubernetes Cluster as Code - Part 1 blog post](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), launch HPE GreenLake Central console and verify that the cluster is present under the appropriate tenant.
+After the cluster is created following the instructions found in the [Kubernetes Cluster as Code - Part 1 blog post](https://developer.hpe.com/blog/kubernetes-clusters-as-code-part1/), launch HPE GreenLake Central console and verify that the cluster is present under the appropriate tenant.

 You should see the **tf-test** cluster present under **Dashboard -> Manage your Private Cloud -> Containers**.